 Violets have had a long and celebrated place in the culture and science of civilisations since the ancient Greeks.
 It was long used as a pain relief because of the presence of salicylic acid, the chief ingredient in aspirin.
 The violet is the official flower of February, and the true Valentine flower.
-Legend says that when St Valentine was imprisoned he crushed the violets growing outside his cell to make ink which he used to write messages to his lover.
+Legend has it, that when St Valentine was imprisoned he crushed the violets growing outside his cell to make ink which he used to write messages to his lover.
 Violets are useful in love spells and may be carried as an amulet to increase luck in love.
 It is said that if you dream of violets, your life is about to change for the better.
 They are considered a good luck gift to any woman, in any season, and it’s believed that if you harvest the first violet of Spring, your dearest wish will be granted.

 Our hallmarked sterling silver flower charms are cast from a real flower and each piece includes a card detailing its botanical folklore and floriography, you can choose your meaning from the drop down menu.

 Plating is available in 9ct Gold and 18ct Rose Gold.
 Plated pieces will not be hallmarked.